We couldn’t do our work without you!

 - During session, participate in regular webinars for briefings and strategies

-- Upon receiving JRLC action alerts, take requested action and make a follow-up effort to JRLC advocates in district to highlight importance of the action requested
+- Upon receiving JRLC action alerts, take requested action and reach out to other JRLC advocates in your district to encourage them to do the same

 Day on the Hill